BurlingtonCodeAcademy/webdev-prework/02_arithmetic.md

 - Maximum Size of Integer

    - MAX_SAFE_INTEGER

-   - Example of 2**53 + 1

-   - Using BigInt as a workaround
+- The `Math` object

 ## Simple math expressions

 JavaScript can run nearly any mathematical expression you can imagine, and below we will show you how to communicate some of them.

 Let's start off with some simple equations just to kick the tires a bit.
-In the web browser, you are using to read this, open your **JavaScript console** by following the steps in the **hello-javascript** lesson and type the following into the text area.
+In the web browser you are using to read this, open your **JavaScript console** by following the steps in the **hello-javascript** lesson and type the following into the text area.

 ```js
 1 + 1